freshworks-developers/events-method-samples/freshservice/readme.md

-# Events Methods for freshdesk
+# Events Methods for Freshservice

 ### Description:

-You can observe events that occur in the Freshdesk UI and register a callback with events methods. client.events.on("<argument>", callback[,options]) - takes in a callback which will be invoked when desired event occured.
+You can observe events that occur in the Freshservice UI and register a callback with events methods.
+`client.events.on("<argument>", callback[,options])` - takes in a callback which will be invoked when desired event occured.

 Events method can observe 3 types of events

 1. Click Events